minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

   ```

-* Don't use unnecessary parenthesis unless they improve readability a lot.
+* Don't use unnecessary parentheses unless they improve readability a lot.

   ```lua
   if y then bar() end -- Good